 The Drop + EPOS PC38X are sub-par for sports and fitness.
 These headphones aren't for this purpose, so it's expected that they lack an IP rating for water resistance.
 They can also fall off your head with moderate movement, and since they have a wired design, the cable can snag on something and pull them off your head.

 The Drop + EPOS PC38X are middling for office use.
-They're open-back headphones, so they don't block out office chatter, and they also leak audio at high volumes.
-They have a very comfortable design and have a mic, which is nice if you tend to take many calls at work.
+They're open-back headphones, so they don't block out office chatter and leak audio at high volumes.
+However, they have a very comfortable design and a mic, which is nice if you tend to take many calls at work.

 The Drop + Sennheiser PC38X are wired-only headphones; you can't use them wirelessly.